Robotic Lung Surgery

 Of GSTT lung cancer operations performed robotically vs 24% nationally

-Lung cancer resections at GSTT in 2023–24 — UK’s largest centre
+Primary lung cancer cases at GSTT 2024–25 — UK’s largest lung cancer surgery centre

 1,000+